 - Price Point – This is a great mid-range hockey helmet that delivers the results you need on the ice.
 Warrior has stepped it up to offer a great affordable product for any caliber of player which fits great and provides premium protection.

 - Complete Protection – The most important thing in a helmet is the protection it gives you from impacts, and Warrior has stepped it up with the material and VN foam + plastic layering.
 This helmet is a great combination of optimal protection and seamless fit.

-- Sleek Look – One of the things warrior has really brought to the table in terms of helmet is creating a unique and professional look.
+- Sleek Look – One of the things warrior has really brought to the table in terms of the hockey helmet is creating a unique and professional look.
 They have broke away from the traditional mold to give you one of the best helmets in the game in terms of look and performance.